jrf0110/HSReplay.net/README.md

 - [Vagrant](https://vagrantup.com) must be installed
 - Virtualbox must be installed in order for the default provider to work

-Set up:

-- Run `vagrant up` to download and provision the box
+- Run `./scripts/run.sh` to start the server.
+This will download, provision and start the box as necessary.
-- Once it is up, run `./scripts/run.sh` to start the server

-The django server will then be available on `localhost:8000`.
+The Django server will then be available on `localhost:8000`.
 The API is available at `/api/v1/` and is browsable using the DRF interface.